Logan Nicoll

-Logan Nicoll is an American politician serving as a member of the Vermont House of Representatives for the 34th district.
-Elected in November 2018, he assumed office on January 9, 2019.
+Logan Nicoll is an American politician who was a member of the Vermont House of Representatives for the Rutland-Windsor-2 District.
+Elected in November 2018, he assumed office on January 9, 2019 and left office on January 8, 2025.

 Early life and education

 Nicoll was born and raised in Ludlow, Vermont.
-He graduated from Black River Expeditionary School and earned a Bachelor of Science degree in community development from the University of Vermont in 2010.
+He graduated from Black River High School and earned a Bachelor of Science degree in Community and International Development from the University of Vermont in 2010.

 Career

 Since high school, Nicoll has worked as a house builder and painter.
 He is also an IT and maintenance technician at the Castle Hill Resort and Spa in Proctorsville, Vermont.
-Nicoll has served as a member of the Ludlow Selectboard since 2014 and the Ludlow Planning Commission since 2012.
+Nicoll served as a member of the Ludlow Selectboard from 2014 to 2019 and the Ludlow Planning Commission from 2012 to 2019.
 He was elected to the Vermont House of Representatives in November 2018 and assumed office on January 9, 2019.

 During his first term in the Vermont House, Nicoll served as a member of the House Human Services Committee and House Canvassing Committee.
 In January 2022, he co-sponsored legislation, with Selene Colburn, that would decriminalize drug possession in Vermont.
 If passed, possession of illicit drugs would be punished with fines instead of jail time.
 The bill would also establish a Drug Use Standards Advisory Board.

+In the 2024 Vermont House of Representatives election, Nicoll was unseated by Republican Kevin C. Winter.

 Personal life

-Nicoll and his wife had their first child in December 2020.
+Nicoll and his wife had their first child in December 2020 and their second in June 2022.